cscully-allison/data-ensemble-interview-artifacts/Codes.md

   - P2: "Because you know, in the metadata, this is where we're kind of, you're kind of mapping the like, the information that you use to kind of run the job."
   - P3: "not strictly performance data, but kind of more information about the execution of the program for each of the profile."
+  - P4: "So the context includes things like the compiler, libraries, build dependencies, the actual hardware that things are being run on."

 ### Metadata is hazy.

 ### Metadata is not data.